darichey/DataPrism/docs/_docs/guide/02_queries.md

 )
 ```

-With that, we can take a look at joins, and the types they leave the query.
+With that, we can take a look at the `Query` types for joins.

 ```scala 3 sc-compile-with:User.scala
 import perspective.Compose2